 In addition, to the hub, a new hide will be constructed, replacing the existing tern hide, as well as a new discovery trail that will incorporate the whole reserve and a new entrance garden that will take inspiration from the works of noted local poet, Percy Bysshe Shelley.

-Councillor Jonathan Chowen, Cabinet Member for Community and Culture
+Councillor Jonathan Chowen, Cabinet Member for Community and Culture, said:

 The discovery trail is due to be completed by June 2019, with structural work on the hub scheduled to start towards the end of summer.
 Once underway, the project should take three months to complete with the reserve remaining open to the public for most of the time and disruption kept to a minimum.